tigergraph/CoPilot/README.md

 ## Create DB configuration file
 Copy the below into `configs/db_config.json` and edit the `hostname` and `getToken` fields to match your database's configuration.
 Set the timeout, memory threshold, and thread limit parameters as desired to control how much of the database's resources are consumed when answering a question.

 If you are running TigerGraph outside of docker compose, change the hostname to match its address (`http://localhost`, `https://your-TgCloud-hostname`).
-Once authentication is turned on in TigerGraph, set getToken to `true`.
+Once authentication is enabled in TigerGraph, set getToken to `true`.
 ```json
 {
     "hostname": "http://tigergraph",